hello-robot/stretch_ros2/README.md

 # Software Installation

-Prior to the workshop, you need to install software in order to actively try things out.
+Prior to the workshop, you need to install software in order to actively try things out. **We strongly recommend the Docker-based installation**, but we also provide instructions for installation from source.

 <a name="linux_docker_install"/>